ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 }
 ```

-### 3.3.
+### 3.4.
 Authentication Converter Versus `AuthenticationManagerResolver`
-As we already defined a powerful authorities converter, defining authentication converter is trivial and this is just fine if we need to accept identities from a single issuer:
+As we already defined a powerful authorities converter, defining an authentication converter is trivial:
 ```java
 @Bean
 Jwt2AuthenticationConverter authenticationConverter(